garfunkelvila/ChaoticSeer/README.md

 # DarkSeer
 My attemp on ANN Library.
 My objective for this one is to learn more in C#.
-This is an ongoing project and most of functions don't work yet or don't exist
+This is an ongoing project and most of functions don't work yet or don't exist.

+When satisfied, I will also make a PHP (Class/Functions set), MSSQL (Functions set) and MySQL (Functions set) versions of it.

 ## Current classes
   * **Neuron** - Contains Weights and Bias